-There is a custom to make a feast of fruits and beverages on the erev shabbat [the Sabbath evening] before the day that the brit takes place.
+There is a custom to make a feast of fruits and beverages on the erev Shabbat [the Friday night] before the day that the brit takes place.
 This is seen as a feast held in honor of performing a mitzvah […] and is called a shalom zakhar.
 Similarly, there is a custom to stay awake studying all night before the circumcision, to protect the child from demons, etc. It is obviously the last chance for the demons to get the child before circumcision makes him safe.
 This is called leil shimmurim–the night of watching.

 [In addition to] the basic elements of the brit milah ceremony […], there is great historical precedent for adding meaningful readings, songs, statements, etc.–whatever the parents are into.
 While psalms, poetry, music, and group readings are appropriate within the context of the traditional brit milah, you should check nonetheless with the mohel you’ll be using.
-He’ll also be sharing in the ceremony and deserves consideration.
+He or she will also be sharing in the ceremony and deserves consideration.